qualiaa/simon/README.md

                  defined in this file, or an existing system utility

 * `atime/btime`: Time in seconds before triggering for AC/battery.
-If `0`, do
-                 not trigger in this mode.
-If `1`, trigger when user returns from being idle
+If `x`, do not trigger in this mode.
+If `0`, trigger when user returns from being idle

 * `sensitive`:   `true` if function does session management (logout, suspend,